emarron/carefree_leveling/README.md

 # Phi's Carefree Leveling
+Updated by Kartoffels with information from RonikTR to OpenMW 0.49.
-Optimal vanilla leveling for OpenMW 0.48
+Optimal vanilla leveling for OpenMW 0.49

 ## TES3MP
 The TES3MP version is in the `pclmp` folder.
 Theres a README for TES3MP in there.